 USD 200 donations per person from the cost you have paid to buy this trip (This amount is to buy the construction materials to build the houses.)

-Lunch and dinner whilst in Kathmandu.
-(Requires approximately USD 10 to 15 per person per day)
+Meals (lunch and dinner) – about USD 10 to 15 per person per day in Kathmandu.

 In the second half of the day, we all meet at the ACE office in Thamel near your hotel and we’ll have a crash course in Nepali to learn the most important words and phrases that you might find handy in daily conversation and while teaching in the village.
 The length of this tutoring can be shortened or lengthened depending on how the group feels.
 After this, we will visit some of the important historical, religious and cultural sites of Kathmandu, which will include Pashupatinath, Boudhanath and Swoyambhu.